 MY buddy who is in to car audio mentioned wire gauge size to me and linked me this:

-For wire i used 2x 25ft (1 red and 1 black) runs of 6 gauge “EPDM” cable, feel like some kind of silicone type insulator that is rating as battery/welding cable. supposed to be good to operate at -58F to 221F which it should see neither under the house which is somewhat - fairly consistent.
-It’s all topped off with all copper lugs that i soldered on to the ends and finished with heat shrink.
+For wire i used 2x 25ft (1 red and 1 black) runs of 6 gauge “EPDM” cable.
+They feel like some kind of silicone type insulator that is rated as a battery/welding cable.
+It’s supposed to be good to operate at -58F to 221F operating temp which, it should not see under the house, as the crawl space is somewhat, fairly consistent.
+It’s all topped off with all copper lugs that i soldered on to the ends and finished with heat shrink. nicely over built!